ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/mysql_ssh_tunneling.md

 # Connecting to MySQL via SSH Tunnelling

 MySQL is a common target of a wide range of attacks.
 By default, the service configured to only listen on `localhost`, meaning that it can only be accessed by processes running on the same server.
-Many developers want to connect to their MySQL instances remotely, and to achieve this they change MySQL to listen publically.
+Many developers want to connect to their MySQL instances remotely, and to achieve this they change MySQL to listen publicly.
 This introduces an avoidable security risk.

 In this guide, we'll discuss how you can create an SSH tunnel to connect to MySQL remotely, without the need to set MySQL to listen publicly.